BadmWe/dspyt-webpage/dspyt/posts/panel-data-econometrics-an-introduction-with-an-example-in-python.md

 - In panel data multiple observations of the same entities allow us to control for unobserved characteristics.
 - Panel data facilitates causal inference which would be difficult with one cross-section or time-series data set.
-- Panel data allows us to study significance of lags in behaviour and results of decision-making across time and entities.
+- Panel data allows us to study significance of lags in behavior and results of decision-making across time and entities.

 Nevertheless, for a data scientist, it might be difficult to obtain panel data since it requires replication of the same entities over multiple periods.